welshk91/FinanceApp/README.md

 * Link a contact (own table?) - Isn't this a Payee field option?
 * Share Option?
 * Intro - (Import option, ask for their main currency)
-* Account - Need to be able to enter an "initial" amount.
 * Account - Transfer fee.
 * Account - Billing and payment dates.
 Notification when a bill is happening soon (with amount).
 * Plans - Should support business days (lunch)